 Here’s Why Having a Good Partner Literally Makes You Healthier

-We all know love is good for you.
-But science just backed it up in the best way possible: a new study shows that having a supportive girlfriend, wife, or partner can literally add up to 10 years to your life.
+I’ve always known that love is good for you, but science just backed it up in the best way possible: a new study shows that having a supportive girlfriend, wife, or partner can literally add up to 10 years to your life.

-Not a new skincare routine.
-Not a miracle supplement.
-Just having a partner who’s genuinely in your corner, cheering for you, supporting you, pushing you to be your best, can make you live longer.
+Not a new skincare routine, not a miracle supplement, just having a partner who’s genuinely in your corner, cheering for you, supporting you, pushing you to be your best, can make you actually live longer.

-Let’s break down what the research actually says, why a supportive partner is such a game-changer, and all the ways love shows up in your health (even when you don’t realize it).
+Curious to know why a supportive partner is such a game-changer, and all the ways love shows up in your health (even when you don’t realize it)?
+Stick around, it’s about to get love-y.

-A recent study published in the Journal of Health Psychology followed over 4,000 adults for a decade.
+Long-term research published in the Journal of Health Psychology followed over 4,000 adults for around a decade.
 The researchers wanted to see how perceived partner support influenced health outcomes.

 Wild, right?

-We all know stress is terrible for the body.
-A good partner helps you carry the stress instead of adding to it.
+We all know stress wears the body down, and a good partner helps carry that load instead of adding to it.

 Why Does It Work?

-Lower chronic stress: When you feel supported, you’re less likely to live in fight-or-flight mode.
+One thing it does is lower chronic stress.
+When you feel supported, you’re less likely to live in that awful fight-or-flight mode your body likes to put you in when things get chaotic at work.
 Stress hormones like cortisol stay balanced, which reduces inflammation and protects your heart.

-Better health habits: A supportive partner helps you stick to healthy behaviors, whether that’s reminding you to go to the doctor, cooking healthier meals, or encouraging you to quit smoking!
+Having a loving partner also helps with some added better health habits.
+A supportive partner helps you stick to healthy behaviors, whether that’s reminding you to go to the doctor, cooking healthier meals, or encouraging you to quit smoking!

-Emotional resilience: Life’s challenges hit differently when someone’s got your back.
-A partner who listens, comforts, and problem-solves with you makes hard times… well, less hard.
+There’s also something to say about having someone around who builds your emotional resilience.
+Life’s challenges hit differently when someone’s got your back.
+A partner who listens, comforts, and problem-solves with you makes hard times…well, less hard.

 It’s Not About Perfection, It’s About Partnership

-Here’s the best part: your relationship doesn’t have to be perfect to be healthy.
+Let me get one thing out of the way right now, your relationship doesn’t have to be perfect to be healthy.

-It’s that steady, safe presence that makes all the difference.
+It’s that steady, safe presence that makes all the difference in the long run.

 Even couples who bicker a little live longer than lonely, disconnected people.
-It’s not about being flawless, it’s about being committed to showing up for each other.
+It’s not about being flawless (none of us are), it’s about being committed to showing up for each other.

 Love Literally Changes Your Brain